-Microsoft’s Azure Africa services went live in March this year, with services offered from data centers in Johannesburg and Cape Town.
-March’s first week held many cloud announcements for Africa.
-The same week Huawei announced that its African cloud region is operational from South Africa.
-The biggest cloud giant Amazon Web Services (AWS) announced the first availability zone in Africa to be fully operational in the first half of 2020.
+Microsoft Azure’s Africa services went live in March this year, with services being offered from data centers in Johannesburg and Cape Town.
+March’s first week came with many cloud announcements for Africa.
+That same week Huawei announced operations are open for its African cloud region from South Africa.
+Cloud giant Amazon Web Services (AWS) announced that the first availability zone in Africa will be fully operational in the first half of 2020.

-Africa is the least tapped market when it comes to the cloud.
-If it is, then why suddenly Africa comes into the conversation?
-The reasons are recent developments to set-up fully functional data centers.
+Africa is the least tapped market when it comes to cloud.
+So, why is Africa suddenly the talk of cloud town?
+The reasons are recent developments regarding set-up of fully functional data centers.

 Challenges for African Cloud Market